thedalles77/Pi_Teensy_Laptop/README.md

 The read_battery.c file is run on the Raspberry Pi to read the registers in the battery with a bit-bang SMBus using 2 of the GPIO pins.
 The monitor_battery.c file runs on the Raspberry Pi at startup and monitors battery state of charge every minute over the SMBus.

-A short video of this laptop project is at this YouTube address: https://www.youtube.com/watch?v=Gh3VTcLiJrI Battery operation was added after this video was made.
+A short video of this laptop project is at this address: https://vimeo.com/458640649 Battery operation was added after this video was made.